 - Breakdown of an area of a bone

 - Swelling around the bone

 - Swelling in the soft tissues surrounding the bone

 MRI scans are now routinely used to investigate possible bone tumours.
 MRI stands for magnetic resonance imaging.
 This type of scan uses magnetism to build up a picture of the inside of the body.
 MRI scans are very useful for showing up how far a bone tumour has grown inside a bone.
 The scan is completely painless but rather noisy.
 You may feel shut in and you have to stay very still while the scan is being taken.

-Remember – if you suffer from claustrophobia, do tell your doctor before the date of the scan.
+Remember – if you suffer from a fear of closed in spaces (claustrophobia), do tell your doctor before the date of the scan.
 They can discuss ways to help you get through it, including having a sedative if necessary.